gear-foundation/gear-wiki/docs/examples/ping.md

 }
 ```

 The `state` is the independent crate for reading the program state.
-It depends on the `app-io` crate where the type of the contract state is defined:
+It depends on the `ping-io` crate where the type of the contract state is defined:
 ```rust
 use app_io::*;
 use gmeta::{metawasm, Metadata};